update/update/support/docs/updaters.md

 ## Resolving updaters

 Updaters can be published to npm and installed globally or locally.
-But you there is no requirement that updaters must be published.
-You can also create custom updaters and register them using the [.register](#register) or [.updater](#updater) methods.
+But there is no requirement that updaters must be published.
+You can also create custom updaters and register using the [.register](#register) or [.updater](#updater) methods.

 This provides a great deal of flexibility, but it also means that we need a strategy for _finding updaters_ when `update` is run from the command line.